AlizerUncaged/The-Obsession-Letter/README.md

 <br/>

 ## What is The Love Letter?
-An all-around tool for stalking ❤️ built primarily on minimal code, portability and a single executable (and the least includes as possible)
+An all-around tool for afk stalking ❤️ built primarily on minimal code, portability and a single executable (and the least includes as possible)

 **Server-sided PHP file included**

 ## What do I offer?